The Crucial Difference Between Urgent Care and Emergency Room

 What is the primary difference between urgent care and emergency room?

-Is an urgent care visit always cheaper than an ER visit?
+Will my insurance cover an urgent care visit the same as an ER visit?

-Yes, almost without exception, an urgent care visit will be significantly cheaper than an ER visit for the same or similar condition.
-ERs have higher facility fees and charges due to their comprehensive, 24/7 critical care capabilities, regardless of the actual treatment received.
+In almost all cases, yes, an urgent care visit will be significantly cheaper than an ER visit for a comparable condition.
+ERs have higher facility fees and charges due to their 24/7 critical care capabilities and specialized resources.

-Who should use urgent care instead of the ER?
+Who should use urgent care versus the emergency room?

 Topics: difference between urgent care and emergency roomurgent care vs ERwhen to go to urgent carewhen to go to emergency roommedical care options